 There’s also a message forwarding system that sends recorded messages to your cell phone to keep you connected.
 This is a great convenience feature that you won’t find in every cordless phone out there.

-It has USB port as well on the base unit that lets you charge your cell phone while you might be resting it beside the base for better Bluetooth syncing.
+It has a USB port as well on the base unit that lets you charge your cell phone while you might be resting it beside the base for better Bluetooth syncing.
 So even more convenience.

 The answering machine on it records the message left by the caller and forwards it to all the handsets, so you don’t need to jog every time to the base station to monitor the message being left.